 Tami Stackelhouse is the founder and primary instructor of the International Fibromyalgia Coaching Institute.

 Diagnosed with fibromyalgia in 2007, Tami’s illness became so severe that she filed for Social Security Disability in 2008.
 By the time her disability case made its way to a judge in early 2010, her health had improved so much that she no longer qualified.
 Today, Tami is thriving, with enough energy to do the things she wants to do and with essentially no body pain.
 You can hear more about Tami’s journey with fibromyalgia in episode 3 of the Fibromyalgia Podcast.

 As a Fibromyalgia Coach, Tami’s compassion, gentle support, and fun coaching style have helped fibromyalgia patients all over the world take back control of their lives.
 Tami has been a Certified Health Coach since 2010, receiving certifications from the Health Institute and Villanova University’s College of Nursing.
 She is a graduate of the Leaders Against Pain Scholarship Training sponsored by the National Fibromyalgia & Chronic Pain Association, and a member of the Leaders Against Pain Action Network.

-Tami is the award-winning author of The Fibromyalgia Coach: Feel Better, Change Lives, and Find Your Best Job Ever (Morgan James Publishing, 2018) and Take Back Your Life: Find Hope and Freedom from Fibromyalgia Symptoms and Pain (Difference Press, 2015).
+Tami is the creator of the Fibromyalgia Podcast, award-winning author of The Fibromyalgia Coach: Feel Better, Change Lives, and Find Your Best Job Ever (Morgan James Publishing, 2018) and Take Back Your Life: Find Hope and Freedom from Fibromyalgia Symptoms and Pain (Difference Press, 2015).
 She has served as a panelist, instructor, presenter, and writer for organizations such as the National Fibromyalgia & Chronic Pain Association (NFCPA), Oregon Health & Sciences University, The Frida Center for Fibromyalgia, Oregon Fibromyalgia Information Foundation, and Molly’s Fund Fighting Lupus.
 Tami co-founded the Fibromyalgia-ME/CFS Support Center, Inc., a nonprofit support community, and served as their Vice President from 2011 to 2015.
 She currently serves as a mentor to the FibroAcademy support community and as President and Founder of the Sherri Little Foundation, a non-profit organization providing micro-grants to chronic pain patients.